-B) shall decrypt media control messages received from the non-controlling MCPTT function according to IETF RFC 3711 [16] and 3GPP TS 33.180 [18] using SRTP-MK, SRTP-MS and SRTP-MKI generated using the SPK and SPK-ID as specified in subclause 13.2; and
+B) shall decrypt media control messages received from the non-controlling MCPTT function according to IETF RFC 3711 [16] and 3GPP TS 33.180 [18] using SRTP-MK, SRTP-MS and SRTP-MKI generated using the SPK and SPK-ID as specified in subclause 13.2.

-10. if protection of MBMS subchannel control messages sent over the general purpose MBMS subchannel of an MBMS bearer is required and the MSCCK and the MSCCK-ID associated with the MBMS bearer were sent to one or more served MCPTT clients using SIP signalling according to 3GPP TS 24.379 [2]:

-A) shall encrypt MBMS subchannel control messages specified in subclause 8.4 sent over the general purpose MBMS subchannel of the MBMS bearer according to IETF RFC 3711 [16] and 3GPP TS 33.180 [18] using SRTP-MK, SRTP-MS and SRTP-MKI generated using the MSCCK and MSCCK-ID associated with the MBMS bearer as specified in subclause 13.2.

-13.3.3 The MCPTT client
+13.3.3 The IWF floor participant

-The MCPTT client:
+The IWF floor participant:

 1. in an on-network group call of an MCPTT group which is not a constituent MCPTT group of a temporary MCPTT group: